ocurity/dracon/docs/designs/architecture.md

 We use kustomize as a build system for the Pipelines.
 A Pipeline is a Tekton CRD describing how a number of Tasks are connected to each other to produce some result and store it in a database or producer a ticket (or both).
-Each component must define a Tekton Task object which is used as input to our `component-generator` to produce a `kustomization.yaml`.
+Each component must define a Tekton Task object which is used as input to our `draconctl` to produce a `kustomization.yaml`.
 This kustomization describes how a Task should be added to a Pipeline.